-Coupled with an aging infrastructure, these influences - polluting industry, and the escarpment barrier - have many effects on the lower city that have been well-documented and which are widely appreciated.
-Researchers have shown that air pollution levels are highest in that area, and especially to the north-east of downtown; that perceptions of ill-health follow this pattern, as does the actual incidence of some types of cancer and in general of unmet health needs (DeLuca, Buist and Johnston, 2012; Elliott et al, 1999; Hamilton Spectator, 2013; Kitchen, Williams and Simone, 2012; Law et al, 2005; Luginaah et al., 2001; Wakefield, Elliott and Cole, 2007).
-Adding to health problems, although food costs are no higher, fresh vegetables and other elements of a healthy diet are not readily available (Latham and Moffatt, 2007).
-Patterns of pollution correlate closely with property values, and both are associated with the main concentrations of poverty, aboriginal residents, refugees, the service-dependent poor and high levels of consumer (as opposed to mortgage) debt (Dear and Wolch, 1987: 138; Jerrett et al, 2012; Mayo, 2011: 27; Walks, 2013b: 172).
+Coupled with an aging infrastructure, these influences - polluting industry and the escarpment barrier - have many well-documented effects on the lower city that are widely appreciated.
+Researchers have shown that air pollution levels are highest in that area, and especially to the northeast of downtown; perceptions of ill-health follow this pattern, as does the actual incidence of some types of cancer and unmet health needs in general (DeLuca, Buist, and Johnston, 2012; Elliott et al., 1999; Hamilton Spectator, 2013; Kitchen, Williams, and Simone, 2012; Law et al., 2005; Luginaah et al., 2001; Wakefield, Elliott, and Cole, 2007).